 The growing dominance of mobile devices and more importantly mobile apps is apparent to everyone.
 With regards to apps, we as consumers just can’t get enough of it; with more and more apps being released to help or take over every part of our lives.
 Today we already apps that range from Google Maps that show you where to go and Boohoo App for shopping to Unibet Online Casino App for playing games and edjing Mix App to remix songs and make music.

-Testimony to this is that in 2017, consumers downloaded 178.1 billion mobile apps, and it is predicted that this figure will be more that 258 billion by 2022.
-The advancement in technology and more specifically in the mobile space, means that app developers have virtually no limits when it comes to what can be created and distributed to not only main stream but niche markets.
+Testimony to this is that in 2017, consumers downloaded 178.1 billion mobile apps, and it is predicted that this figure will be more than 258 billion by 2022.
+The advancement in technology and more specifically in the mobile space means that app developers have virtually no limits when it comes to what can be created and distributed to not only mainstream but niche markets.

 So far, we have been seen a few major trends in the market which will have a huge impact in the mobile apps industry.

 Voice is another sphere which is making huge inroads into near enough all our lives.
-This technology is most likely to take over from touch screen.
-We can already see examples of it with regards to Alexa and Siri; which is really starting to take hold of market.
-Voice is indeed the UX that is becoming common place is every home and business.
+This technology is most likely to take over from the touch screen.
+We can already see examples of it with regards to Alexa and Siri; which is really starting to take hold of the market.
+Voice is indeed the UX that is becoming commonplace in every home and business.

 Furthermore, apps nowadays are not only about doing specific tasks.
-Its all about taking that extra step with regards to cognitive intelligence.
-Apps are now understanding logic and able to improve by being ‘smart’.
+It’s all about taking that extra step with regards to cognitive intelligence.
+Apps are now understanding the logic and ability to improve by being ‘smart’.
 These apps will be able to learn from the user’s behaviour and experiences and thereby offer smart services that will vastly enhance consumer’s journey; which are only possible via advances in cloud technology and big data examination.